 For the showcases in this paper, measurement data from a weather station located in one of the wind farms is used.
-The data set comprises the air temperature, humidity and pressure.
+The data set 210 comprises the air temperature, humidity and pressure.
 Based on these three measurements, the relative air density is calculated.
 For the farms used as examples in this paper, the available measurements are data averaged over 10-minute intervals.
 In order to use the air density as input for the 1-minute farm and turbine power models, the data series is interpolated to a 1-minute data sequence.

-225 2.1.4 Weather forecast data
+2.1.4 Weather forecast data 215

-For the showcases in this paper, wind speed and direction forecasts have been used for the location of the wind farms and for a height of 100m (similar to the hub height of the turbines).
-The forecasts are provided by a commercial weather forecast provider and have a 1-hour time resolution.
+For the showcases in this paper, wind speed and direction forecasts of a commercial weather forecast provider have been used, with a 1-hour time resolution.
 Based on the lead time of the forecasts, separate data sets have been composed with intra-day forecasts, day-ahead forecasts (before 11 a.m. the day before energy production) and three-days-ahead forecasts.